uddhavbhattarai/uddhavbhattarai.github.io/_projects/3_project.md

 The most activated features for were fruit edges and calyx (if present in image).

 Results showed a lowest Mean Absolute
 Error (MAE)/Root Mean Square Error (RMSE) of 12.0/18.4 (Avg. flowers/image:69) and 2.9/4.3 (Avg. apples/image:48) for the apple flower and fruit dataset respectively.
+CountNet showed superior counting performance when compated with Local Binary Pattern (LBP) feature extraction followed by Kerner Ridge Regression (KRR).